-- 2.61 Core Strategy Policies H4 (Housing Mix) and H8 cover housing for Independent Living.
+- 2.59 Core Strategy Policies H4 (Housing Mix) and H8 cover housing for Independent Living.
 In considering allocating sites for housing, the Site Allocations Plan also identifies those housing sites which are most suited for Independent Living including for older persons and people with impaired mobility, in accordance with the criteria outlined in Core Strategy Policy H8.
-These are that 'Sheltered and other housing schemes aimed at elderly or disabled people should be located within easy walking distance of Town or Local Centres or have good access to a range of local community facilities'.
+These are 'Sheltered and other housing schemes aimed at elderly or disabled people should be located within easy walking distance of Town or Local Centres or have good access to a range of local community facilities'.
 Sites with easy access to shops and facilities (400m walking distance to a Local Centre) have been highlighted on the Policies Map as being particularly suitable for such types of housing.
 It is recognised however that the needs of older persons and people with impaired mobility are complex and varied, and cannot all be met via the planning process.
-Consequently, this approach is intended to ensure that housing proposals in such locations take these issues into account based upon availability and the proximity of services. - 2.62 The Background Paper Housing, provides further details of the approach taken to identifying sites for older persons and disabled.
-It includes definitions of the range of types of such housing.
-Sites identified as being particularly suitable for this type of use are included within Section 3, Policy HG4 for each area concerned.
+Consequently, this approach is intended to ensure that housing proposals in such locations take these issues into account based upon availability and the proximity of services. - 2.60 Sites identified as being particularly suitable for this type of use are included within Section 3, Policy HG4 for each area concerned.
 Whilst sites marked as being particularly suitable for Older Persons housing/Independent Living are highlighted, the Plan is not prescriptive in allocating sites solely for this use.
 It should be emphasised that given the range of housing needs evident across the District, sites not specifically identified for this use may also be considered.
 Within the context of Core Strategy Policy H4 - Housing Mix all residential applications will need to consider an appropriate Housing Mix, and submit a Housing Needs Assessment on larger sites.
 This is necessary to ensure that new housing delivered across Leeds is of a range of types and sizes to meet the mix of households expected over the Plan period and difference in demand in different parts of the City.
 An important aspect of this approach also, is to achieve new quality residential developments which can be successfully integrated within local communities.

-2.63 Further Local Centres may be delivered as part of large housing allocations (for i.e. the new settlement in Outer North East HMCA) and provision of sites for Older Persons/Independent Living adjacent to new centres will also need to be considered.
+2.61 Further Local Centres may be delivered as part of large housing allocations and provision of sites for Older Persons/Independent Living adjacent to new centres will also need to be considered.